REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Red ash Fraxinus pennsylvanica similar: green ash M

-Common prickly-ash Zanthoxylum americanum spiny shrub FM
+Common prickly-ash Zanthoxylum americanum spiny shrub FSM

 Quaking aspen Populus tremuloides trembling aspen CM